-By nature, all quality construction projects are expensive.
+By nature, all quality construction projects are an investment.
 We want to see our vision come to fruition and we want value for our investment.
-Achieving permanent, long term emissions reduction targets are no different.
+Achieving permanent, long-term emissions reduction targets are no different.
 The most progressive and comprehensive carbon offset projects require a level of financial commitment that should be matched by professional stewards who will help you reach your goals whilst also providing social, environmental and clean technology benefits to host communities.

 But how can you be sure that each project you’re funding actually delivers the promised carbon savings and other benefits?
 The effectiveness of the project itself is important – the amount of CO2 absorbed or future emissions avoided, for example – but that’s not the whole story.
 Carbon offset programs must be carefully designed to ensure the savings are genuine, quantifiable, permanent and additional.

 Finding a carbon offset program that ticks all the boxes for your organization is not straightforward.
 Amongst a forest of Kyoto offset mechanisms, mandatory cap-and-trade systems, voluntary standards and other programs, certifications and protocols, how can you identify a program that fits your needs?

 The terminology around offsets can be confusing, but it’s important to understand the differences between the key components and the role each of them plays in the design of a winning carbon offset program.

 An offset protocol (or methodology) covers the rules that determine the eligibility, additionality, baseline and emissions for each type of project.
 This typically includes the accounting rules and the monitoring, reporting, verification and certification rules.
 Internationally recognized protocols form the basis of a successful offset program.